16 Examples of Effective Employee Incentive Programs

 7. Suggestion incentive

 A lot of companies and organizations are willing to pay a lot of money to research and incorporate new ideas that can bring more success and profits.
-Since your employees are familiar with the inner workings of their business, their ideas can be quite valuable and that’s where suggestion incentives come in handy.
+Since your employees are familiar with the inner workings of the business, their ideas can be quite valuable and that is where suggestion incentives come in handy.

 8. Tuition assistance

-Tuition assistance, also known as “reimbursement”, is a type of employee benefit in which the employee is granted a specific predetermined amount of money upon continuing or completing specific courses towards a specific degree or education credit.
+Tuition assistance, also known as reimbursement, is a type of type of employee benefit in which the employee is granted a specific predetermined amount of money upon continuing or completing specific courses toward a degree or education credit.

-These programs benefit both parties because employers get to invest in the long-term benefits of the company by improving the knowledge and loyalty of their company while employees get to develop and learn new methods that help them excel in their jobs.
+These programs benefit both parties because employers get to invest in the long term benefits of the company by improving the knowledge and loyalty of their people, while employees get to develop and learn new methods that help them excel in their jobs.

 9. Employee stock ownership plans